 Career Outlook for a Human Resource Administrator

-The salary of a administrator in the U.S. depends on their total work experience as either a administrator or general professional.
+The salary of a HR administrator in the U.S. depends on their total work experience as either an HR administrator or general professional.

 Promotion Trajectory for Administrators

-Depending on a ’s hierarchy, an administrator can get promoted to either HR Manager or Senior Manager.
+Depending on a company’s hierarchy, an HR administrator can get promoted to either HR Manager or Senior Manager.
 A HR administrator will usually be hired as a HR Generalist, although some administrative assistants may also get promoted to the administrator’s position.

 In some cases, HR administrators can move up to VP of Human Resources, but that progression is mostly seen in the IT and tech industry.